 As well as seeking ad hoc patient feedback, we participate in regular surveys to find out what our patients are saying about our services.
 This includes a national annual inpatient survey and monthly local inpatient surveys, and national assessments such as the Care Quality Commission assessment.
 We also carry out snapshot surveys from time to time on specific issues.

-We regularly review, report and act upon all these sources of information, as part of our patient inprovement framework and patient experience strategy.
-Please see our latest results below.
+We regularly review, report and act upon all these sources of information, as part of our patient improvement framework and patient experience strategy.

 Our current priorities for patient experience are: